 What makes us Different?

 Our distinct point of view and approach gives us unique advantages:

-- We see differently: Our multidisciplinary perspective helps us see challenges in unique ways.
+- Seeing differently: Our multidisciplinary perspective helps us see challenges in unique ways.

-- We think differently: We apply leadership and expertise to social issues—and find unique solutions.
+- Thinking differently: We apply leadership and expertise to social issues—and find unique solutions.

-- We act responsibly: Our passion and perseverance create lasting change.
+- Acting responsibly: Our passion and perseverance create lasting change.

-- We make a difference at home and around the world: Our members can be found in your community and across the globe.
+- Making a difference at home and around the world: Our members can be found in your community and across the globe.